Gungor drifts from biblical orthodoxy

 Gungor is clearly still animated and inspired by the person of Jesus.
 But it was Jesus who upheld the authority of Scripture and whose recipe for divine connection was fairly simple: “Our Father, who is in Heaven, hallowed be your name …”

-Jeff is a mortgage lender and graduate of the World Journalism Institute's mid-career course.
-He lives with his wife and their eight children in the Chicago area.
+Jeff is a music and lifestyle correspondent for WORLD.
+He is a World Journalism Institute graduate and works as a mortgage lender.
+Jeff resides with his wife and their 10 children in the Chicago area.